Last updated on May 28th, 2020

 Keep in mind – cracking the first job takes time, 3-4 months is the average for IT industry and different for other industries.
 6-8 months is the worst case.
 To prepare for the worst, you have to carry sufficient money which will last for at least 6-8 months.
 Depending on a few factors, this amount is going to be different for each one of you:

 If you are living in a city like Sydney, the monthly rental cost can easily go up to 2000$ or more depending on how close you live to the CBD and I am talking about just room sharing.
 In the case of Melbourne, if you rent a unit or house in a not so distant suburb from the city, it can easily cost you around $1500 to $2000 per month.
 Add to that the cost of the bond which is usually one month worth of rent.
 There is one more twist.
 Since you will be a newly arrived migrant, you won’t have any rental or credit history.
 This can make it hard for you to get a rental house.
 You may have to make up for it by paying advance rent.
 Paying six weeks worth of rent in advance is not unusual to secure a house.
 If you have a shoestring budget, you don’t have many options.
 Either you will have to live in the farthest suburbs or shorten your stay, neither option is sustainable.
 So having strong financial support helps a lot.

 For a city like Melbourne, if you live within CBD you save on travel cost because travel within CBD limits is free.
 However, the same may not be true for other places.
-Also, sometimes it makes more sense to live in suburbs and save on rental cost rather than saving on public transport.
+Also, sometimes it more sensible to live in the suburbs and save on rental cost rather than saving on public transport.
 But you have to consider transportation cost to decide your budget.

 Groceries & Eating Out